BASEMENT LOWERING TECHNIQUES IN TORONTO

 By DENIS SMAL

-BASEMENT UNDERPINNING OR BENCHING: WHICH ONE IS BETTER FOR YOU?
+BASEMENT UNDERPINNING VS. BENCHING: WHICH ONE IS BETTER FOR YOU?

 In several homes in Toronto and GTA, the basement was only meant to be a skeletal structure upon which to build.
 Some primarily crawl spaces give you access to your home’s apparatuses and are not tall enough to enable you to comfortably walk around.